Features of the Student Testing Application

 A student can use keyboard commands to navigate between test elements, features, and tools.

-Table 4 lists keyboard commands for selecting options on the sign-in pages (i.e., screens) or pop-up windows that appear during a test.
+Table 4 lists keyboard commands for selecting options on the sign-in screens or pop-up windows that appear during an assessment.

 Keyboard Commands for Test Navigation